I have rewritten my earlier book, One World: The Ethics of Globalization. The world has changed in many

 ways since it first appeared, in 2002, and the publisher, Yale University Press, was keen to change the title in some way to indicate that this is not just a standard new edition of an old

 book.
 The new book will be called One World Now and will be published in the second half of 2016.

-I am also editing a volume of essays entitled Does Anything Really Matter?
-Parfit on Objectivity.
-Its aim is to discuss Derek Parfit's arguments for the view that there are objective reasons for action, and moral judgments can state objective truths.
+I am in the final stages of editing a volume of essays entitled Does Anything Really Matter?
+Essays

+on Parfit on Objectivity.
+Its aim is to discuss Derek Parfit's arguments for the view that there are objective reasons for action, and that moral judgments can state objective truths.

-Among the contributors are several whose views are criticized in Parfit's recent major work, On What Matters, among them Simon Blackburn, Allan Gibbard, Michael Smith, Stephen Darwall,
+Among the contributors are several whose views are criticized in Parfit's recent major work, On What Matters, including Simon Blackburn, Allan Gibbard, Michael Smith, Stephen Darwall,

 Peter Railton and Mark Schroeder.
 Parfit has written a lengthy response to these essays, in part because he is seeking to show that it is possible to make progress towards resolving the major